 Day 10 Make and play with your own homemade Nativity set while getting down on the floor to boost shoulder girdle stability that can promote improved fine motor skill development.

-Day 11 Make a simple Christmas Sensory Bin to explore textures with grasp and manipulation.
+Day 11 Make a simple Christmas Tree craft to work on scissor skills.

 Day 12 Explore shapes and colors with a Sensory Christmas Tree activity while kids work on an inclined surface.

 Day 13 Make Peppermint Play Dough and encourage strengthening of pinch grip.